Consensys/permissioning-smart-contracts/README.md

 #### Start the development server ####
 1. Run `yarn run build` to build the Dapp.
 1. Run `yarn run start` to start the web server that is serving our Dapp.
-1. In your browser, connect Metamask to the Ganache network (the default endpoint is `http://127.0.0.1:9545/`)
+1. In your browser, connect MetaMask to the Ganache network (the default endpoint is `http://127.0.0.1:7545/`)
 1. When you start Ganache, it gives you a list of accounts and private keys.
-Import the first one in Metamask to impersonate the first admin of the system.
+Import the first one in MetaMask to impersonate the first admin of the system.
 1. Navigate to `http://localhost:3000` to access the Permissioning Dapp.
 1. All changes made to the smart contracts or to the Dapp code are automatically refreshed on the website.
 There is no need to restart the web server after making changes.